Nenogzar/Academy_SoftUni/fundamentals_python/lectures/19-21_Mid_Exam_Preparation/README.md

 Input / Constraints
 You will receive a journal with some collecting items, separated with a comma and a space (", ").
  After that, until receiving "Craft!" you will be receiving different commands split by " - ":
-* "Collect - {item}" - you should add the given item to your inventory.
+* "Collect - {item}" - you should add the given item tyour inventory.
 If the item already exists, you should skip this line.
 * "Drop - {item}" - you should remove the item from your inventory if it exists.
 * "Combine Items - {old_item}:{new_item}" - you should check if the old item exists.